 Things to Know Before you Go

-- Myanmar is still in the process of building up it’s tourist infrastructure so public transportation can be rough and accommodations can be limited in a few still off-the-beaten-path locations.
+- Myanmar is still in the process of building up its tourist infrastructure.
+Public transportation is rough and accommodations a bit limited in a few still off-the-beaten-path locations.
 Patience is key.

-- You’ll need to secure a visa before traveling to Myanmar as there is not currently a visa waiver or visa-on-arrival option.
+- You’ll need to secure a visa before traveling to Myanmar.
+There is no visa waiver or visa-on-arrival option.
 Luckily Myanmar’s e-visa process is fairly simple and straightforward.

-- The official currency of Myanmar is the Kyat but it is not pronounced as it is spelled.
-Kyat is pronounced more like ‘chee-at.’
+- The official currency of Myanmar is the Kyat but the pronunciation is different.
+The Kyat pronunciation is more like ‘chee-at.’
 At the time of writing (January 2018), the exchange rate was 1351.35 Myanmar Kyat to $1 USD.

 - Learn a few phrases!
 “Hello” is “min-ga-la-ba” and “thanks” is “chay-tzoo-beh”.

-- Not only is the country incredibly safe, but you’ll find the people to be willing to help without expecting anything in return.
-They are just genuinely happy and helpful as a culture and we found that most did not request a “tip” for being helpful as many people in other countries have become accustomed to.
+- Not only is the country safe, but you’ll find the people willing to help without expecting anything in return.
+They are just genuinely happy and helpful as a culture.
+We found that most did not request a “tip” for being helpful compared to other countries we become accustomed to.

-- Shaking hands is rare in Myanmar and contact between males and females is even more limited here than other Southeast Asian countries.
+- Shaking hands is rare in Myanmar.
+Contact between males and females is even more limited here than in other Southeast Asian countries.
 Exercise restraint in your public displays of affection.

 - Men and women alike tend to dress conservatively.
 Both wear longyis which are essentially ankle-length skirts.
 You’ll probably feel more comfortable if you cover your shoulders and your knees as well.
 Better yet, buy a longyi, it’s super comfortable and the locals love it!

 6 Off-The-Beaten-Path Adventures in Myanmar